 I also like that Birgmingham is more forgiving.
 It’s still possible to get a huge lead over our opponents, but it doesn’t lock people out.
 Realizing you have no real moves left is not fun, even if it promotes more careful card play and not wasting a single action.
 The same goes for loans, which are swept away from you if you aren’t paying attention.

 Still, I’m not sure the games compete against each other that much.
 I see them as different scenarios rather than two different titles.
 They have different priorities, but run on the same system and stress the same skills.
 It is unlikely that a person who likes one Brass will dislike the other.

 All in all, they are both excellent games.
 Depending on our taste we might prefer one over the other.
-I prefer exploring possibilities and wide strategies over tight maneuvers and careful play so it makes sense to prefer Birmingham.
+I prefer exploring possibilities and wide strategies over tight maneuvers and careful play, so it makes sense to prefer Birmingham.
 The overdominance of rails in Lancashire and its rough edges keep it from being my favourite.

 Still, I can see others preferring the latter.
 Despite its flaws, it’s a more focused experience.
-Playing it I find myself paying more attention to my opponent’s moves and even my meager finances.
+Playing it I find myself paying more attention to my opponent’s moves and even my meagre finances.
 Ultimately, I think we are lucky to be able to play both, or simply choose based on our preferences.